AbhirupRudra/SPAM_BOT/README.md

 1. To print one message multiple times----

 	a.
-Start the exe file by double clicking the file.
+Start the spammer.py by double clicking the file.

 	b.
 Enter the number of times you want to spam a message.